 Blog Layout

-Whenever GrowthLab builds a 13-week cash flow, we are guided by our 10 step approach to a 13-week Cash Flow.
-Based on the unique needs/functions of a business, we do sometimes deviate from these 10 steps.
+Whenever GrowthLab creates or teaches a customer how to build a 13-week cash flow, we lean into our 10-step approach to building a 13-week cash flow.
+We will deviate from some of these steps based on the unique business needs and internal functions.
 However, that is more of the exception than the norm.

 Step 1: Your Starting Balance is Your Beginning Cash Balance

-Every Monday morning, GrowthLab re-starts the weekly process of updating the 13-week cash flow tool.
-We tally up your cash balances from all your accounts and update the beginning balance at the top of the sheet.
+Every Monday morning, we start the weekly process of updating the 13-week cash flow tool.
+We tally up your cash balances from all your bank accounts and update the beginning balance at the top of the sheet.
+We usually avoid going to all your bank portals to grab the balances as your instance of QBO or Xero will usually have the bank feeds directly linked, saving you time and effort.

 Step 2: Anticipate Your Revenue and Know Your Invoicing Process